 - 1. All money (paper bills and coins) will be counted and itemized at the time of receiving.
-It will be counted in the presence of another deputy (the arresting officer is acceptable), or AOP and the inmate when possible. - a.
+It will be counted in the presence of another deputy (the arresting officer is acceptable), or AOP, and the inmate, when possible.
+Once the amount of money belonging to the respective inmate has been verified, it will be deposited directly into the inmate trust account via the kiosk located in the receiving area.
+If the kiosk is not operational at the time of receiving, the following steps will be followed: - a.
 Itemize the money received and place inmate's name on the Custody Operations' Money Card (CO1075.) - b.
 Enter the amount in JMS and the booking sheet. - c.
 Put the money and the Money Card (with the inmate's name on it), in a plastic bag and seal the bag by stapling it. - d.
 Once the money is received and the Property Inventory form is completed, the inmate signs the form, and receives a copy. - 2.
 Wet money will be processed as in section "MONEY: 1" then sealed in the property bag and stored in the Property Room.